Acumen-syndicate-Ltd/Python-Scientific_notation_calculator/ReadMe.txt

 This calculator is smart enough to round to the significant digits when multiplying or dividing, and to round to the correct decimal when adding or subtracting.
-It puts the answer in scientific notation if necessary, and it is capable of doing calculations with units.
+It puts the answer in scientific notation if necessary, and it is capable of doing calculations with units and unit conversions.

-Note: Calculation with different units in any operation besides division is still being developed.
-Please be patient while you can still do calculations with the same unit.

-This program should not return any errors, so if you run into any errors (red text printed by Python that stops the program), please report back.
+This program is made with many exceptions, meaning that it should not return any errors, so if you run into any errors (red text printed by Python that stops the program), please report back.

 Feel free to contact voovs.13@gmail.com or chingtheprogrammer@icloud.com if you have any questions, comments, or concerns.